elba-docker/radvisor/docs/collecting.md

 Runtime statistics for each container are taken from the virtual files for each container's cgroup, located at `/sys/fs/cgroup/<subsystem>/docker/<container id>/file`.

+More information is available at the Docker wiki: [Runtime metrics](https://docs.docker.com/config/containers/runmetrics/).

+> **Note**: while the base docker daemon collects stats for network transfer amounts, that sort of collection is out of the scope of rAdvisor (at least currently).
+This is due to network monitoring requiring different and significantly more involved monitoring than the various cgroup subsystems.

 ## Subsystems

 Each statistic is taken from one of a subset of the cgroup-aware subsystems that run in the Linux kernel.
 Specifically, statistics are drawn for: